jsoysouvanh/Refureku/README.md

 # else it will continue until the end of the file to provide full error report
 shouldAbortParsingOnFirstError = true

-# Paths (absolute) to the include directories of your project.
+# Paths to the include directories of your project.
 # This MUST be specified either from C++ code or here for parsing to work properly.
 # Don't forget to include Refureku headers directory too (Refureku/Library/Include)
 projectIncludeDirectories	= [